Today's Top Gainer

 Energy conservation -

 In the area of alternate energy, the Company has taken initiatives beyond its normal scope of works.
-At our Delhi Meerut Expressway Package-I project, an entire solar power plant of capacity 1050 kW, at an investment of Rs 7.5 crore, is being installed.
-This power plant, installed on the Yamuna bridge, will generate green energy to meet the requirements of the complete 8.716 km stretch, thereby reducing the intake from the power grid.
+At our Delhi Meerut Expressway Package-I project, an entire solar power plant of capacity 1050 kw, at an investment of Rs 7.5 crore has been installed.
+This power plant, installed on the Yamuna bridge, has generated 5.03 lakh units of green energy to meet the requirements of the complete 8.716 km stretch, thereby reducing the intake from the power grid.

 Another initiative to reduce our carbon footprint is the installation of LED light bulbs at our Delhi Meerut Expressway Package-I project, reducing our power consumption.